What is Ayurveda? meaning of Aayu

 History of Ayurveda

-Ayurveda is 5000 years old ancient science of medicine, which has emerged on the earth for longevity.
+Ayurveda is 5000 years old ancient science of medicine1Mishra L, Singh BB, Dagenais S. Ayurveda: a historical perspective and principles of the traditional healthcare system in India.
+Altern Ther Health Med.
+2001;7(2):36-42., which has emerged on the earth for longevity.
 The true history of this ancient science begins from the time of the Vedas, the sacred texts.
 Ancient mythology says that the concept of the essence of this sacred text was revealed by the creator of the world Lord Brahma.

 There are four Vedas (sacred texts).

-Ayurveda was firstly revealed by the Lord Brahma himself.
+According to the classics, Ayurveda was first revealed by the Lord Brahma himself.
 Lord Brahma affirmed it as Trisutras in which the entire systematic knowledge is described.
 Ayurveda is also called Trisutra.

 These are the Trisutras.